frontendpatterns/frontendpatterns.dev/src/content/patterns/error-state-testing.md

 ## Solution

-Apply the Error State Testing pattern by explicitly testing how components handle errors and edge cases, and reinforce it with concise examples or tests.
+Explicitly testing how components handle errors and edge cases.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.